Boxer astonishingly survives being stabbed in the heart

 Light-welterweight boxer Gwyn Wale survived a knife attack on Thursday after the Yorkeshire man was stabbed in his heart.

-The 27 year-old, who has a record of 7-3-1 was due to fight Sid Razak on September 23rd in his second fight since taking a five-year break from the ring but is now recovering in hospital.
+The 27-year-old, who has a record of 7-3-1, was due to fight Sid Razak on September 23.
+The contest represented his second fight since taking a five-year break from the ring.

-Brother Josh, who himself is due to fight on September 3rd, posted a message on Facebook yesterday morning informing people of the incident and has since updated it as Gwyn recovers in intensive care.
+Brother Josh, who himself is due to fight on September 3, posted a message on Facebook yesterday morning informing people of the incident and has since updated it as Gwyn recovers in intensive care.

-“Hi just to let everybody know, my brother Gwyn is in intensive care after being stabbed in the heart,” wrote Wale.
+“Hi, just to let everybody know, my brother Gwyn is in intensive care after being stabbed in the heart,” wrote Wale.

-“He is a fighter though.
-Thanks for all your calls and text I will pass them on to Gwyn.
+“He is a fighter, though.
+Thanks for all your calls and text.
+I will pass them on to Gwyn.
 Thanks, Josh.”

-Yesterday afternoon Wale wrote; “Gwyn has woken up and is making good progress.
+Yesterday afternoon Wale wrote, “Gwyn has woken up and is making good progress.

-“They are doing a great job on the intensive care ward thank you to everybody for your kind support.”
+“They are doing a great job on the intensive care ward.
+Thank you to everybody for your kind support.”

-A Police spokesperson said; “Police were called to an incident at Becknoll Road, Brampton, Rotherham, at about 3.45pm on Thursday, August 25.
+A Police spokesperson said, “Police were called to an incident at Becknoll Road, Brampton, Rotherham, at about 3.45 pm on ThursdayAugust 2525.